Rose Hawthorne Lathrop: Career

-Hawthorne sought greater purpose in her life and spent time with the Sisters of Charity of Saint Vincent de Paul in Wellesley Hills, Massachusetts, becoming inspired by their motto, "I am for God and for the poor."
+Hawthorne sought greater purpose in her life and spent time with the Sisters of Charity of Saint Vincent de Paul (Halifax) in Wellesley Hills, Massachusetts, becoming inspired by their motto, "I am for God and for the poor."
 She was further inspired by her relationship with Emma Lazarus, whom she befriended in 1881.
 After Lazarus's death from cancer at age 38, Hawthorne recalled that she was at least comfortable, unlike others who were poor.
 She wrote later, "Though I grieved deeply for her, I would not pity her, for she never knew unaided suffering, but every amelioration."
 As a source for her motivation to work with incurable impoverished people, she cited the story of a young seamstress who was too poor to afford medical treatment and instead had herself admitted to an institution for the insane on Blackwell's Island.

-In the summer of 1896, Hawthorne trained as a nurse at the then–New York Cancer Hospital, the first institution in the United States to provide training in treating cancer at a time when general hospitals in the city did not admit patients with cancer.
+In the summer of 1896, Hawthorne trained as a nurse at the New York Cancer Hospital, the first institution in the United States to provide training in treating cancer at a time when general hospitals in the city did not admit patients with cancer.
 Later that year, she founded a charitable organization named after Rose of Lima, Sister Rose's Free Home, to care for impoverished cancer patients.
 At first, she visited patients at their homes.
 In October 1896, she rented three rooms in a tenement on Scammel Street on the Lower East Side, a poor immigrant neighborhood, with the help of an assistant named Alice Huber.
-A Dominican priest, Clement Thuente, witnessed their work in February 1899 and encouraged them to join the Dominican order as tertiaries (Third Order Dominicans).
+A Dominican priest, Clement Thuente, witnessed their work in February 1899 and encouraged them to join the Dominican order as tertiaries.

-On December 8, 1900, Hawthorne founded a new religious order, with the approval of Archbishop Michael A. Corrigan of New York.
-The order was named the Servants of Relief for Incurable Cancer; she became its first Mother Superior, with the name Mother Mary Alphonsa.
+On December 8, 1900, Hawthorne founded a new religious congregation, with the approval of Archbishop Michael A. Corrigan of New York.
+The congregation was named the Servants of Relief for Incurable Cancer; she became its first Mother Superior, with the name Mother Mary Alphonsa.
 Alice became known as Mother Rose.
-The order—now known as the Dominican Sisters of Hawthorne—opened a facility called St. Rose's Home on Water Street in Manhattan; it then moved to Cherry Street, before settling north of New York City in what is now Rosary Hill Home in Hawthorne.
+The congregation — now known as the Dominican Sisters of Hawthorne — opened a facility called St. Rose's Home on Water Street in Manhattan; it then moved to Cherry Street, before settling north of New York City in what is now Rosary Hill Home in Hawthorne.

 Hawthorne's brother, Julian, considered her decision to be a martyrdom, writing, "Nothing less than the extreme would satisfy her thirst for self-sacrifice."
 When he was imprisoned for mail fraud, she traveled to Washington, D.C., on April 3, 1913, to ask President Woodrow Wilson to pardon him.
 Julian was angered by her intervention, and no pardon was granted.